shortcut/SwiftyGROQ/README.md

 ## About
 GROQ (Graph-Relational Object Queries) is an open source query language created and maintained by [Sanity](https://www.sanity.io).
 GROQ allows you to filter, sort, paginate and specify which data you want to mention just a subset of its features.
 You can learn more about GROQ [here](https://www.sanity.io/docs/how-queries-work).

-### Supported platforms

-This library is distributed as a Swift Package and supports the following platform versions:
-- iOS 11.0
-- macOS 10.13
-- tvOS 11.0
-- watchOS 4.0

 ### Motivation

 If you use a GROQ enabled database for your Apple platform app, performing queries require you to store the queries as a string in your codebase.
 This has the following disadvantages: